docker/docs/docker-for-windows/index.md

 > `8.8.8.8`.
 For more information, see
 > [Networking issues](troubleshoot.md#networking-issues) in Troubleshooting.

-Note that updating these settings requires a reconfiguration and reboot of the Linux VM.
+Updating these settings requires a reconfiguration and reboot of the Linux VM.

 ### Proxies